High-speed haute cuisine is on the menu in the Grosjean household, where head chef Romain is also a racing star.

 Like the best chefs, the Geneva-born driver occasionally breaks a few eggs.
 Renault handed Grosjean his debut halfway through the 2009 season, but a mix of inexperience and enthusiasm saw him move back to the subs bench before making his F1 return in 2012.
 A one-race ban after triggering a pile-up in Spa seemed to be the final arc of the learning curve for Grosjean.

 A more mature Grosjean remains enthusiastic and expansive.
-A father to a growing brood and now a cookbook author, it seems he also has the ingredients for a happy life both in the Formula 1 paddock and away from the cauldron of F1 competition.
+A father to a growing brood and a budding cookbook author, it seems he also has the ingredients for a happy life both in the Formula 1 paddock and away from the cauldron of F1 competition.